chavarera/PythonScript/Class/Encapsulation.md

 ### Introduction

-- Encapsulation is an most important principal of object oriented programing language.
+- Encapsulation is the most important principle of object-oriented programing language.
 - We already know the methods and Variables you can restrict access to method and variables.
-- Prevent the variable and methods from being modified using object is known as Encapsulation.
+- Prevent the variable and methods from being modified using an object is known as Encapsulation.
 - Encapsulation means that the internal representation of an object is generally hidden from view outside of the object’s definition.
-- We can Achieve encapsulation in python by creating private attributes and methods in an class.
+- We can Achieve encapsulation in python by creating private attributes and methods in a class.
-- unlike other programming languages public,private,protected keywords are not support in python But this scenario can be achieved using following diffrent access specifiers..
+- unlike other programming languages public, private, protected keywords are not supported in python But this scenario can be achieved using following different access specifiers.
-In python there are three different access specifiers
+In python, there are three different access specifiers
 ```
-1. public(Defualt)
+1. public(Default)
 2. private(__)
 3. protected(_)
 ```